 And Thomson sees the trend continuing.
 “Biodiesel and renewable diesel — which is a different type of renewable diesel fuel—their numbers are going up and up,” says Thomson.
-“And they will continue to go up as policies that require low carbon become more and more demanding.”
+“And they will continue to go up as policies that require low carbon become increasingly demanding.”

 Provincial and Federal Policies

-Both Thomson and Wilken agree that government policy has a significant impact on biodiesel.
-But they differ in their opinions about the effectiveness of current policy.
+Both Thomson and Wilken agree that government policy significantly impacts biodiesel.
+However, they differ in their opinions about the effectiveness of current policy.

 “Policy needs to change dramatically, and fast,” says Wilken.
 “We’re a Canadian company,” he says of Biocube.
 “We’d love to be able to demonstrate our machine here, but it’s easier to demonstrate our machine in India, Australia and the Congo than it is in Canada.”